-And sheep, by the way, are especially vulnerable when purposely led astray.
+Sheep, by the way, are especially vulnerable when purposely led astray.
 They are innate followers, very easy to lead them astray.
 They told us that in New Zealand about 40 million sheep are sent to market and led to slaughter each year.
 And there is one sheep that leads them to their death.
 Strangely enough and not so strangely, that sheep in New Zealand is called the "Judas" sheep.
-That is a specially selected castrated male sheep who leads the unwitting sheep to the killing floor, unaware of what is about to happen, the sheep blindly fall in behind the Judas sheep and they follow him to the killing floor at which point a trap door on the side opens and he exists down to bring the next group.
+That is a specially selected castrated male sheep who leads the unwitting sheep to the killing floor.
+Unaware of what is about to happen, the sheep blindly fall in behind the Judas sheep and they follow him to the killing floor at which point a trap door on the side opens and he exits down to bring the next group.
 The door closes and they are slaughtered.
-Sheep went astray are utterly lost and unable to find their way back.
+Sheep when astray are utterly lost and unable to find their way back.
 And sheep can be so easily led to their death.

-Another element, we imagine sheep to be these little clean soft white wooly things, like a lamb.
-When we were in New Zealand we were out on the sheep farm and all of our kids got these little wooly lambs and a little bottle and they were all feeding these little wooly lambs and oohing and aahing and cooing about how soft and cuddly the little lambs were.
-It doesn't take long though for a lamb to become a sheep and sheep, by the way, are rarely white and almost never clean.
+Another element, we imagine sheep to be these little, clean, soft, white, wooly things, like a lamb.
+When we were in New Zealand we were out on the sheep farm and all of our kids got these little, wooly lambs and a little bottle and they were all feeding these little, wooly lambs and oohing and aahing and cooing about how soft and cuddly the little lambs were.
+It doesn't take long though for a lamb to become a sheep, and sheep, by the way, are rarely white and almost never clean.
 They are stained.
 And the reason they are stained is because within the wool that they produce is an immense amount of oil, lanolin.
 That oil permeates their hide.
 They are the greasiest animal you ever put your hand on.
 They're like somebody who went crazy with hair cream.
-And because they are so totally greasy and oily, everything in their environment sticks to them...everything‑‑dirt, blowing in the wind or dirt on which they happened to roll, weeds through which they walk, vegetation, seeds being blown about by the wind, anything and everything.
+And because they are so totally greasy and oily, everything in their environment sticks to them, everything; dirt, blowing in the wind or dirt on which they happen to roll, weeds through which they walk, vegetation, seeds being blown about by the wind, anything and everything.
 And they have absolutely no capacity to clean themselves.
 They can't do that.
 They have no physical dexterity to do that.
 They are dirty until the shepherd shears them.

 Not only that, no animal in the world is as defenseless as a sheep.
 Do you know they have absolutely no defense?
 They can't kick.
 They can't scratch.
 They can't bite.
 They can't jump.
 And they can't run.
 They just stand there and die.
 They have absolutely no defense mechanism.
-They're dead meat...or dead wool, if you will.
+They're dead meat, or dead wool, if you will.
 And when they are attacked by a predator, do you know what sheep do?
 Instead of running away, they run together.
-They huddle which makes it easy, the predator gets whichever one he wants.
+They huddle, which makes it easy.
+The predator gets whichever one he wants.
 You see, without the shepherd they can't survive, they could never survive.
-Sheep are more vulnerable to injury than any other animal because they are so humble in spirit, their attitude is such a meek attitude that they give up.
-If you hurt a sheep, he is so easily, or she is so easily broken in spirit, says the shepherd, that they will be completely crushed by the pain and the hurt and they lack a self‑ preservation instinct, they have no will to fight and they have no struggle to live.
+Sheep are more vulnerable to injury than any other animal because they are so humble in spirit, their...their attitude is such a meek attitude that they give up.
+If you hurt a sheep, he is so easily, or she is so easily broken in spirit, says the shepherd, that they will be completely crushed by the pain and the hurt and they lack a self-preservation instinct.
+They have no will to fight and they have no struggle to live.
 So they just give up and die.

 So Peter turns in this text to the shepherds and their great responsibility to the sheep.
 The sheep are in need and the demand for faithful shepherds is compelling.

 Now where are we in this epistle?
-Well, Peter's been writing to a persecuted church and it's obvious it should be obvious to you from what I just said that when the sheep are under attack they are even more vulnerable, right?
+Well, Peter's been writing to a persecuted church and it's obvious, it should be obvious to you from what I just said that when the sheep are under attack they are even more vulnerable, right?
 And so Peter comes to the point in chapter 5 after some great teaching in chapter 4 about how to live under persecution, he comes to this issue in which he says, "Look, a persecuted church is even more desperately in need of quality shepherds because the risk factors are so great."
-When the church is experiencing persecution, it has the greatest need for strong godly effected shepherds.
+When the church is experiencing persecution, it has the greatest need for strong, godly effective shepherds.
 The toughest times demand the best shepherds.
 So Peter moves wonderfully from the difficulty the believers are experiencing to reveal God's will for the men who must shepherd the troubled sheep.
 And that's why chapter 5 begins with what word?
-"Therefore...therefore because we are under persecution, because we are suffering for righteousness sake, therefore I'm exhorting you shepherds, take care of those persecuted, troubled sheep."
+"Therefore, therefore because we are under persecution, because we are suffering for righteousness sake, therefore I'm exhorting you shepherds; Take care of those persecuted, troubled sheep."

 The term "exhort" indicates an urging, an appeal.
-It is a term that you're probably somewhat familiar with, parakaleo, the Holy Spirit is called the paraklete, it means to come along side and call, it means to call alongside and encourage someone in a certain direction, to urge them, to appeal to them.
+It is a term that you're probably somewhat familiar with, parakale.
+The Holy Spirit is called the paraklete.
+It means to come along side and call, it means to call alongside and encourage someone in a certain direction, to urge them, to appeal to them.
 And that's exactly what he's doing.
 He says, "I exhort the elders."
 Who are they?
 The spiritual overseers, the spiritual teachers and leaders, the pastors of the church.
-There are three terms in the New Testament you need to keep in mind, elder, bishop, pastor.
+There are three terms in the New Testament you need to keep in mind: Elder, bishop, pastor.
 Those three terms are used interchangeably.
-Elder, bishop or sometimes it's translated overseer, and pastor all refer to the same person.
+Elder, bishop, or sometimes it's translated overseer, and pastor, all refer to the same person.
 They're used interchangeably in Acts chapter 20 and other places in the New Testament.
-This particular term elder emphasizes their maturity and is an official title of the office.
-The term overseer emphasizes their function of leadership.
-And the term pastor emphasizes their function of teaching and feeding.
+This particular term, “elder,” emphasizes their maturity and is an official title of the office.
+The term ”overseer” emphasizes their function of leadership.
+And the term “pastor” emphasizes their function of teaching and feeding.
 So they are mature men who have an office in which they lead and feed.

 I found a little book that might even open this further to you.
 Just sit back and listen, let me read you some excerpts from it.
 It's about a shepherd and it should give you the spiritual picture you need.